jorisvantatenhove/SDCProject4AdvancedLaneLines/README.md

 ![Warped frame][image5]

+The warping is chosen such that straight lane lines get mapped to approximately vertical lines in the birds eye view, such that we can correctly calculate the radius of curvature:

+![Straight lines][image10]
+![Warped straight lines][image11]

 We apply two kinds of lane detection.
 The first one is a Sobel gradient in the x-direction:

 ![Sobel transformation][image6]